 What worked and what didn’t:

-A really tasty dish with loads of spinach and 3 different cheeses.
-The tomato sauce was nice and easy but no bold flavours.
+A really tasty dish with loads of spinach and 3 different kinds of cheese.
+The tomato sauce was nice and easy but no bold flavors.
 However, it does gain flavour during the oven bake.
 Overall, nothing to fault it really, everybody liked it.
 We didn’t miss lasagna sheets for a minute!

 This recipe is accurate and should normally serve 6 persons

-A tablespoon of Worcestershire sauce added to the tomato sauce and a grating of nutmeg added to the spinach would definitely give a boost to the overall flavour of the dish.
+A tablespoon of Worcestershire sauce added to the tomato sauce and a grating of nutmeg added to the spinach would definitely give a boost to the overall flavor of the dish.

 Verdict: 8/10; Will be made again